denistsoi/franklinchen.github.io/source/_posts/2012-08-25-my-eighth-time-doing-run-around-the-square-5k.markdown

 ---
 Today Abby and I ran in the annual [Run Around The Square 5K race](http://www.runaroundthesquare.com/).
 As usual at this time in late August, it was a warm day.

-This race is special because Run Around The Square was the [first race I ever ran in my life](/blog/2012/06/06/i-celebrated-national-running-day-in-schenley-park-remembering-how-i-began-to-run-13-year-ago/), back in 2000, and because it is also the first race Abby ever ran [(just last year, 2011)](/blog/2011/12/31/reflections-on-2011/): so today was my 128th race (according to my race log I keep) and Abby's 2nd race.
+This race is special because Run Around The Square was the [first race I ever ran in my life](/blog/2012/06/06/i-celebrated-national-running-day-in-schenley-park-remembering-how-i-began-to-run-13-year-ago/), back in 2000, and because it is also the first race Abby ever ran [(just last year, 2011)](/blog/2011/12/31/reflections-on-2011/): so today was my 128th lifetime race (according to my race log I keep) and Abby's 5th lifetime race.

 ## My goal this year